tdsimao/GODProcessors/README.md

     - float in range [0..1]
   - minTf: define the min frequence to be considerated
     - float in range [0..1]
+  - minRelevance
+    - define the min value of relevance that will be accepted as a tag
+    - float in range [0..1]

 This class has the following methods